-The required guidance for the installation, generation and start-up procedures is provided in the Trusted Facility Manual which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to help ensure continued operation in conjunction with the security polity.
+The required guidance for the installation, generation and start-up procedures is provided in the Trusted Facility Manual (ref.
+Appendix C of the PR/SM Planning Guide) which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to help to insure continued operation in conjunction with the security polity.